Better Benefits

 Active vs. Passive Open Enrollment: Weighing the Pros and Cons

-In one sense, employers may believe passive enrollment is superior because it takes less work on the side of the employer or plan manager, offers less opportunity for employees to miss the enrollment deadline and is considered the path of least resistance.
-Yet, many others believe that active enrollment is preferable since it requires employees to reevaluate their current lifestyle, family status and other health factors–while socializing new offerings.
-There are advantages and disadvantages to both types of enrollment, yet today most employers opt for an active enrollment prompting employees to stay engaged and informed.
+Some employers believe that passive enrollment is the best option because it involves a lower administrative burden, offers less opportunity for employees to miss the enrollment deadline, and is considered the path of least resistance.
+However, others think that active enrollment is preferable because it requires employees to reevaluate their current lifestyle, family status, and other health factors while also providing management with an opportunity to socialize new offerings.

 Here's a useful breakdown of the pros and cons to help your organization make the best decision to use active or passive open enrollment: